-Student Life vs Dev Life - 7 Things About Working in Tech I Wish I’d Known in College
+College Life vs. Dev Tech Life: 7 Things I Wish I'd Known

 At 23 years old, my life has been full of transitions — from being a toddler to attending K-12 to going away to college and finally entering the workforce.
 So far, about 3/4ths of my life has been dedicated to school and education so I don’t think I’ve experienced a bigger transition then graduating from a CS program and entering the workforce as a software developer.